Records are fragmented

 Even when the diagnosis is clear, the real work spans function, recovery, risk, psychosocial context, and follow-through.

-The first value is not another app.
-It is a cleaner case picture: what happened, what matters now, what is still missing, and what should be coordinated next.
+The first value is a clear case picture: what happened, what matters now, what is still missing, and what should be coordinated next.

 A clean chronology of key events, status shifts, failed care, and turning points.